VilnaCRM-Org/user-service/README.md

-smoke-load-tests           Run load tests with minimal load spike-load-tests           Run load tests with a spike of extreme load start                      Start docker stats                      Commits by the hour for the main author of this project stop                       Stop docker and the Symfony binary server stress-load-tests          Run load tests with high load unit-tests                 Run unit tests update                     Update vendors according to the current composer.json file
+smoke-load-tests           Run load tests with minimal load spike-load-tests           Run load tests with a spike of extreme load start                      Start docker stress-load-tests          Run load tests with high load unit-tests                 Run unit tests update                     Update vendors according to the current composer.json file